YonCursedMC/Minecraft_1.2.3_Entity_Fix/README.md

 - Due to the MCP license, the code will not be released.
 - There are many flashing, surprising elements, and horror sounds.
 Please be careful when playing.
 - If you use this in a live commentary, etc., I would appreciate it if you could credit this version's URL.
+- Although the story contains the word "virus", please rest assured that it does not contain any viruses.

 ## 動かし方
 ### クライアント